How much internet speed do you need? That depends on how you plan on using your internet connection.

-- Littleton is the 12th most connected city in Colorado ahead of Lone Tree, Morrison, and Sedalia, but behind Englewood and Aurora.
+- Littleton is the 17th most connected city in Colorado ahead of Morrison and Sedalia, but behind Englewood, Aurora, and Lone Tree.

 - Explore internet access for communities within Littleton: Cherry Hills Village, Columbine Valley, Bow Mar, Centennial, Greenwood Village, Highlands Ranch, and Lakewood

-1.8% of consumers in Littleton5,000 People Only have access to 1 or fewer wired internet providers available at their address.
+1.6% of consumers in Littleton4,000 People Only have access to 1 or fewer wired internet providers available at their address.

 This data is calculated from FCC datasets which providers are legally required to supply twice a year.
 We further validate this data for accuracy.